 In truth, many of us “romanticize” our homes, our families, or our traditions to some extent.
 One of the Ladakhi college students interviewed in the film tells us that Ladakh is “heaven.”
 He does not mean, of course, that people in Ladakh are perfect and have no problems.
 He simply means that he loves his home; that it has, to him, a kind of absolute value.
 Dolma Tsering says that traditional Ladakhi education was more spiritual and less materialistic in its values than modern schooling.
 She does not mean that her people were “noble savages;’ she is simply raising the proposition that a set of tradeoffs has occurred which is not uniformly positive.

 Every culture, it should go without saying, is composed of complex human beings with different strengths and weaknesses, and every culture has different insights and blind spots.
-Of course traditional people should not be idealized as “noble savages” and manipulated into “preserving” their cultures any more than they should be looked down upon as “ignorant” and “illiterate” and manipulated into modernizing.
-Within traditional societies there will inevitably be many different perspectives on development, modernization, and education, and people will disagree vigorously about the best way forward.
-The purpose of Schooling the World is not to tell traditional people what they should or should not do; it is simply to encourage people in the so-called “developed” world to drop their easy assumption of superiority and instead open a ‘deeper dialogue” with other cultures in which we speak to each other as equals about the nature of the choices that lie before all of us.
+Of course people should not be idealized as “noble savages” and manipulated into “preserving” their cultures any more than they should be looked down upon as “ignorant” and “illiterate” and manipulated into modernizing.
+Within each society there will inevitably be many different perspectives on development, modernization, and education, and people will disagree vigorously about the best way forward.
+The purpose of Schooling the World is not to tell people what they should or should not do; it is simply to encourage people in the so-called “developed” world to drop their easy assumption of superiority and instead open a ‘deeper dialogue” with other cultures in which we speak to each other as equals about the nature of the choices that we all face.